-Throughout the pandemic, No Kid Hungry New York has been working with schools, community organizations, and families to keep kids from sliding into hunger.
-Through a combination of emergency grants, strategic assistance, advocacy, and awareness-building, No Kid Hungry New York is helping kids, families, and communities across the New York City get the resources they need.
+Throughout the pandemic, economic fallout, and inflation, No Kid Hungry New York has been working with schools, government partners, community organizations, and families to keep kids from sliding into hunger.
+Through a combination of emergency grants, strategic assistance, advocacy, and awareness-building, No Kid Hungry New York is helping kids, families, and communities across the 5 boroughs get the resources they need.